Principles

 Maintain usefulness

 We make exceptions to keep the distribution useful.
-Eg. Firefox, hardware enablement, Internet protocol [need to expand on this].
+E.g. Firefox, hardware enablement, Internet protocol [need to expand on this].